 I use samples of pure zinc and aluminum to demonstrate this, since metals that have been cast and then allowed to cool slowly produce larger internal crystals.
 Although I haven’t found one yet, I’m sure that somewhere out there is a common household object—candlestick, metal bowl—that would reveal a pretty crystal structure under the acid test.
 For my wife’s sake, I hope I find one soon, so I don’t have to keep trying to dissolve every new kitchen gadget I get.

-Apologies In the midst of a move, Theodore Gray's etching video was lost.
-We do not have a footage of the experiment in action.
-If you do the experiment and make a video, however, send it our way; we'd love to see it and may run it.
+Editor’s note: Apologies—in the midst of a move, Theodore Gray’s etching video was lost.
+We do not have footage of the experiment in action.